Chiang Mai to Lampang: A Weekend in Thailand’s Vibrant North

 Teak houses, roosters and the horse and carriage are the three top things that people visit Lampang to see.

 You will notice white roosters as you explore the town.
-The white is the town’s mascot.
-Thankfully, you will also see quite a lot of teak houses in various states of repair standing in the old town.
+This is the town’s mascot.
+Thankfully, you will also see quite a lot of teak houses remain in the old town.

 Lampang is also called “mueang rot ma” in Thai, meaning “horse carriage city”